 With a wide network from Dubai and complimentary transfers available at the majority of those destinations for business and first class passengers, Emirates' chauffeur drive easily tops the list for most accessible service.

-Point-based reward tickets are also eligible, although only if the flight has been booked using Emirates' own Skywards Miles and Qantas Points, although not those of other partner airlines.
+Point-based reward tickets are also eligible if the flight has been booked using Emirates' own Skywards Miles and Qantas Points, although not those of other partner airlines.

 Even passengers on the direct flights between Australia and Asia, such as Melbourne to Singapore, can expect a chauffeur pick-up when booked on the EK flight number (but not the QF codeshare).